|Homepage:||Click to visit|

 Instituto Tecnologico y de Estudios Superiores de Monterrey (ITESM) is better known as Tec.
 The Tec is a major university system with 32 campuses throughout Mexico.
 CSU IP students study at Tec’s Querétaro campus, which was founded in 1975 and enrolls about 5,000 students in 19 majors.
 CSU students may pursue coursework in most areas, subject to their language ability, or concentrate on Spanish language learning.

-The CSU IP Mexico: Direct Enrollment program is designed for students who have advanced proficiency in Spanish reading, writing, listening and speaking, and who are ready to study in the native language alongside local students.
+The Mexico: Technológico de Monterrey (in Spanish) program is designed for students who have advanced proficiency in Spanish reading, writing, listening and speaking, and who are ready to study in the native language alongside local students.
 The Tec provides a Spanish language placement test upon arrival to assess students’ Spanish language level.
 Students who are placed in advanced Spanish and who have met the course prerequisites can enroll in any of the courses offered at the Tec.
 The International Programs Office staff in Querétaro will assist with course registration during the on-site orientation.

 For more information about the academic program, students may refer to the CSU IP Academic Bulletin for the previous year.
 Note that course offerings are subject to change and may not be offered during the year of intended study.

-The CSU IP Mexico program is located in North-Central Mexico in Querétaro, which is located 125 miles north of Mexico City and 220 miles east of Guadalajara.
+The Mexico: Technológico de Monterrey (in Spanish) program is located in North-Central Mexico in Querétaro, which is located 125 miles north of Mexico City and 220 miles east of Guadalajara.
 Querétaro is one of Mexico’s most well-known and beautiful colonial cities and a UNESCO World Cultural Heritage Site.
 It is located near the ancient capitals of the Aztecs and the Toltecs, and is growing as an important business and industrial center.

 Upon arrival in Querétaro, students are provided with temporary host family accommodations, for one month, prearranged by the Tec.
 During this first month, the on-site staff will provide students with housing information and assist them in finding permanent accommodations.
 Some students choose to stay with their host family for the remainder of the academic year, while others rental local apartments.